-In order to calculate the overall labor productivity of your employees over the first trimester of the year, you add up the sales and divide them by the product of the months, weeks, and hours worked each week:
+In order to calculate the overall worker productivity of your employees over the first trimester of the year, add up the sales and divide them by the product of the months, weeks, and hours worked each week:

 Productivity = total sales / total hours worked = (25,500 + 36,000 + 29,000) / 3 x 4 x (8 x 20 + 4 x 40) = 90,500 / 12 x (160 + 160) = 90,500 / 12 x 320 = 90,500 / 3,840 = 23.57.

-You see that in the first three months of the year, your company’s productivity was equal to $23.57 per hour of work.
+The calculation makes it clear that in the first three months of the year the company’s productivity was equal to $23.57 per hour of work.

 Labor productivity is often used as a trusted economic indicator that provides accurate information about the current situation on the job market.
 It signals whether or not there is growing competition, what is the expected GDP, and helps estimate a country’s living standard .

-We will now look into a few practical examples, where productivity is measured.
+We will now look into a few practical examples, where work efficiency is measured.

 Evidently, the employees of this brewery managed to produce 70 bottles per working hour